tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   ![Images/arma03.gif](Images/arma03.gif)

-  * Here, the `m` is the mean of the time series.
+  * Here, `epsilon` at `t-1` is the noise, or error, at time `t-1`, or in other words, at a specified lag before the current value.

-  * `epsilon` at `t-1` is the noise, or error, at time `t-1`, or in other words, at a specified lag before the current value.
+  * The `m` is the impact, or coefficient, from that previous error of the time series.

   * `epsilon` at `t` is the noise, or error, at time `t`.